Phil-Factor/JSONSQLServerRoutines/ReadMe.md

 saving text to a file It is designed to save as utf-8 for JSON files but will do any file

+###  SaveMultiRowSelectStatementFromTable

+This gets a multirow derived table SELECT * from (VALUES)  statement from a table or a query.
+If you provide a destination, it will create the entire statement to stock the table with data.

 ## PowerShell Validation

 ### ValidateViaJSONSchema.ps1